cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 # HM Land Registry Property Sales Instantiation Agent

 The `Property Sales Instantiation` agent is an input agent which queries [HM Land Registry Open Data] and instantiates it according to the [OntoBuiltEnv] ontology in the [TheWorldAvatar] knowledge graph.
-More precisely, it queries the [Price Paid Linked Data] as well as the [UK House Price Index Linked Data]from the publicly availble [HM Land Registry SPARQL endpoint].
+More precisely, it queries the [Price Paid Linked Data] as well as the [UK House Price Index Linked Data] from the publicly available [HM Land Registry SPARQL endpoint].

 The agent is designed to be deployed with a Docker stack spun up by the stack manager.